What is carbon black and what is it used for?

 If you’re looking to save money and reduce storage space get in touch with us today to ask about bulk bag filling equipment.

-Spiroflow’s Cableflow Tubular Cable Drag Conveyors are a further development of the best in class Aeroflow aeromechanical conveyors operating with reduced clearances and at reduced running speeds.
+Spiroflow’s Cablevey Tubular Cable Drag Conveyors are a further development of the best in class Aeroflow aeromechanical conveyors operating with reduced clearances and at reduced running speeds.

 For more information on the cable drag conveyor or our dynamic automatic rope tensioner fill in our contact us form and we will be in touch with more information.